Difference-in-Differences with Multiple Time Periods: Estimation and Inference

 \section{Estimation and Inference}

+So far we have focused on the identification and aggregation stages of the analysis.
+In this section, we show how one can build on these results to form estimators for and conduct inference about the group-time average treatment effects and their summary measures described in Section \ref{sec:4}.
+Given that the $ATT\left( g,t\right) $'s are the main building blocks of our analysis, we start with them.

-In this section, we study estimation and inference procedures for estimators corresponding to the estimands introduced in Section \ref{sec:2}.
-Note that the nonparametric identification result in Theorem \ref{thm:att} suggests a simple two-step strategy to estimate $ATT(g,t)$.
-In the first step, estimate the generalized propensity score $p_{g}(x)=P(G_{g}=1|X=x,G_{g}+C=1)$ for each group $g$, and compute the fitted values for the sample.
-In the second step, one plugs the fitted values into the sample analogue of $ATT(g,t)$ in (\ref{eqn:att}) to obtain estimates of the group-time average treatment effect.
+First, it is important to notice that our identification results in Theorem \ref{thm:att} are constructive and suggest a simple and intuitive two-step estimation strategy to estimate the $ATT\left( g,t\right) $'s.
+In the first step, one estimates the nuisance functions for each group $g$ and time period $t$ --- $p_{g}(x)$ and/or $m_{g,t,\delta}^{nev}\left( X\right) $ if one relies on Assumption \ref{ass:common-trends}, and $p_{g,t+\delta}(x)$ and/or $m_{g,t,\delta}^{ny}\left( X\right) $ if one relies on Assumption \ref{ass:common-trends-ny}.
+In the second step, one plugs the fitted values of these estimated nuisance functions into the sample analogue of the considered $ATT\left( g,t\right) $ estimand to obtain estimates of the group-time average treatment effect.